-The Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted for use in the European Union.
+The Directors have elected to prepare the financial statements in accordance with UK adopted International Accounting Standards as applicable to an Isle of Man company.
 The financial statements are required to give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
 In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether the Company financial statements have been prepared in accordance with IFRS as adopted by the European Union subject to any material departures disclosed and explained in the Financial Statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether the Company financial statements have been prepared in accordance with UK adopted International Accounting Standards as applicable to an Isle of Man company, subject to any material departures disclosed and explained in the Financial Statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The Directors are responsible for keeping proper accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company.
+The Directors are responsible for keeping proper accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with Companies Act 2006.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
-Legislation governing the preparation and dissemination of financial statements may differ from one jurisdiction to another.
+Legislation in the Isle of Man governing the preparation and dissemination of financial statements may differ from one jurisdiction to another.